Danielle Dixson

-Danielle L. Dixson is an Associate Professor of Marine Ecology in the School of Marine Science and Policy at the University of Delaware.
+Danielle L. Dixson is an American ecologist.
+She was previously an Associate Professor of Marine Ecology in the School of Marine Science and Policy at the University of Delaware.
 Her research focusses on how human-induced change to marine ecosystems impacts animal behaviour.
-Her work, now known to be fraudulent, was about understanding how ocean acidification affects the behaviour of coral reef fishes.
+Her work, now thought to be fraudulent, was about understanding how ocean acidification affects the behaviour of coral reef fishes.

 Academic career

 Dixson studied Marine Science at the University of Tampa in Florida, obtaining her B.S. in 2005.
 She went on to obtain her Ph.D. in 2012 under the supervision of Philip Munday, Geoffrey Jones, and Morgan Pratchett at James Cook University, Australia.
 From 2011, she worked as postdoctoral researcher at Georgia Institute of Technology until her appointment as an Assistant Professor in 2013.
 In 2015 she began as an assistant professor at the University of Delaware before becoming an associate professor in 2019.

-Dixson is the author of Sea Stories, a children's book series based on scientific literature that aims to promote awareness of marine conservation, STEM subjects, and visibiltiy of minorities from an early age.
+Dixson is the author of Sea Stories, a children's book series based on scientific literature that aims to promote awareness of marine conservation, STEM subjects, and visibility of minorities from an early age.
 She is a member of the International Society of Chemical Ecology and was the recipient of their Early Career Award in 2019.